robcarver17/skipperman/docs/volunteer_rota_help.md

 - allocate instructors (DI, RCL and AI)
 - allocate lake manager if no deputy skipper
+- allocate bridge, if cadet's controlling the bridge
 - allocate rescue boat drivers, and possibly a safety lead
-- allocate other key people, eg ramp lead, ramp spotters and welfare people
+- allocate other key people, eg ramp lead and welfare people.
+Note ramp spotters are only required if cadets are not running the bridge.
 - allocate lake helpers
 - allocate ramp helpers